A simple proof of a theorem of sensitivity: Introduction.

-We say that map $\Phi_s$, $s\in \mathcal{S}$, is almost open if $int (\Phi_s (U))$ ($int(W)$ denote interior of W) is nonempty whenever $U$ is opene.
+We say that the map $\Phi_s$, $s\in \mathcal{S}$, is almost open if $int (\Phi_s (U))$ ($int(W)$ denotes interior of W) is non-empty whenever $U$ is opene.
 The dynamical system $( \mathcal{S}, X, \Phi )$ is almost open if $\Phi_s$ is almost open for any $s\in \mathcal{S}$.
 The almost open dynamical systems include dynamical systems whose elements are open functions or homeomorphisms.
 When $ X $ is a manifold and the elements of the system are $ C ^{1} $ functions, the set of critical points can be with non-empty interior.
 But in this case, an open set can not be mapped at a point.

-When the system is almost open we obtain a generalization of the Teorema \ref{main}.
+When the system is almost open we obtain a generalization of the Theorem \ref{main}.

 Denote by $\mathcal{M}^{-1}=\cup_{s \in \mathcal{S}}\Phi_s^{-1}(\mathcal{M})$.